guillermooo/sublime-undocs/source/glossary/glossary.rst

     	or a *.sublime-package* file.
 Most of the time, it means a directory inside ``Packages`` containing resources that belong together to build a new feature or provide support for a programming or markup language.

+    panel
+        An input/output widget such as a search panel or the output panel.

+    overlay panel
+        An input widget of a special kind.
+Goto Anything is and overlay panel.